Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum Maison Cailler. It can well be reached by train.

 Combine your museum visit with other activities

-Maison Cailler is located right next to the small railway station Broc-Fabrique.
-It’s close to the beautiful medieval village of Gruyères, which hosts even more chocolate stores as well as the cheese-making factory La Maison du Gruyère and a beautiful castle.
+Maison Cailler is located next to the railway station Broc-Fabrique.
+It’s close to the beautiful medieval village Gruyères.
+The cheese-making factory La Maison du Gruyère and a beautiful castle can be found here.